Natalia-kush/cv-2/content/publication/journal-article/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Source Themes, 1*(1)"
+publication: "Algebraic Statistics 15 (2024), 199-223"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: We study the maximum likelihood (ML) degree of discrete exponential independence models and models defined by the second hypersimplex.
+For models with two independent variables, we show that the ML degree is an invariant of a matroid associated to the model.
+We use this description to explore ML degrees via hyperplane arrangements.
+For independence models with more variables, we investigate the connection between the vanishing of factors of its principal A-determinant and its ML degree.
+Similarly, for models defined by the second hypersimplex, we determine its principal A-determinant and give computational evidence towards a conjectured lower bound of its ML degree.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes